cs-au-dk/jelly/README.md

 ```bash
 NODE_OPTIONS=--max-old-space-size=8192
 ```

+On Linux, the `vm.max_map_count` system setting also affects how much memory can be used.
+If changing `--max-old-space-size` in the Node.js options doesn't help, try running `sysctl vm.max_map_count` to see the current setting.
+On a machine with, for example, 64GB RAM, you can change the limit with `sudo sysctl -w vm.max_map_count=524288`.

 Note that analyzing with all dependencies (i.e., not using `--ignore-dependencies`) can take a long time.
 The options `--max-rounds` or `--timeout` can be used to terminate the analysis early to provide partial (unsound) results.